mbkoltai/mbkoltai.github.io/about.md

 I am a postdoctoral fellow in the [Computational Systems Biology of Cancer](https://sysbio.curie.fr) group at the [Institut Curie](https://institut-curie.org) (Paris), a major cancer research center in France.
 The group uses mathematical models, advanced data analysis and data visualization to provide a quantitative framework to understand cancer.

 I am currently uploading some of my work to this site and plan to shortly launch a blog too, where I will review articles and topics that caught my interest.
-Besides systems biology and bioinformatics I also have a general interest in dynamical systems theory and its applications to other, for example economic, phenomena.
+Besides systems biology and bioinformatics I also have a general interest in dynamical systems theory and its applications to other (for example economic) phenomena.

 ### CV